• Skip to primary navigation

 There is a noticeable north/south distinction when pronouncing “bath” or “castle.”
 It’s a long “A” in the south and a short “A” in the north.
 And there’s a never-ending argument over whether ‘cone’ should be pronounced S-gone or S-cone.

-Of course, each English-speaking country has its own pronunciation style.
-Each country has its own manner of pronouncing words, such as the United States, Canada, Australia, and South Africa.
-This means that where you study English has a significant impact on how you pronounce words.
+Of course, each English-speaking country has its pronunciation style.
+Each country has its manner of pronouncing words, such as the United States, Canada, Australia, and South Africa.
+This means that where you study English significantly impacts how you pronounce words.

 Related Post: How To Learn English Speaking: 25 Tips That Work